Jrunchang/MetalPrognosis/README.md

 ## 4.Webserver
-we developed and deployed a free online web server to predict disease-related mutation sites on metalloproteins at:
+We developed and deployed a free online web server to predict disease-related mutation sites on metalloproteins at:
 <http://metalprognosis.unimelb-biotools.cloud.edu.au/>